-Under the supervision of the Compensation and Option Committee, the Company has developed and implemented compensation policies, plans, and programs that seek to enhance the long-term profitability, EPS growth and return on shareholders' equity (ROE) of the Company, and thus shareholder value, by aligning closely the financial interests of the Company's senior managers and other key employees with those of its shareholders.
-The long term key financial performance objectives are a 20% annually compounded rate of increase in EPS and an average ROE greater than 25%.
-The Company has cumulatively achieved these financial objectives over the twenty-one years since 1986, its first year of profitability since becoming a publicly-traded company.
+Under the supervision of the Compensation and Benefits Committee, the Company has developed and implemented compensation policies, plans, and programs that seek to enhance the long-term profitability, EPS growth and return on shareholders' equity (ROE) of the Company, and thus shareholder value, by aligning closely the financial interests of the Company's senior managers and other key employees with those of its shareholders.
+The long term key financial performance objectives are a 20% annually compounded rate of increase in EPS and an average ROE prior to payment of cash dividends greater than 25%.
+The Company has cumulatively achieved 18.3% annually compounded rate of increase in EPS and an average of 31% ROE (prior to payment of shareholder dividends) over the twenty-two years since 1986, its first year of profitability since becoming a publicly-traded company.

 At the beginning of each year, the board of directors approves an operating plan which sets the standards for the Company's financial and nonfinancial performance.
 The performance each year may vary according to general economic conditions, competitive environment, life cycle of products, new product development and other factors.
-The Compensation Committee then approves compensation criteria set in relation to the Company's annual operating plan which includes numerous income statement, balance sheet and cash flow measures, in addition to nonfinancial objectives established for each employee participating in the annual MB program.
+The Compensation and Benefits Committee then approves compensation criteria set in relation to the Company's annual operating plan which includes numerous income statement, balance sheet and cash flow measures, in addition to nonfinancial objectives established for each employee participating in the annual MB program.